 Linear Energy Transfer (LET)

-When a heavy ion hits an electronic device, then it loses some energy to ionization while it traverse the device’s matter.
-Lose of the energy depends on heavy ion and on the type of hit material.
+When a heavy-ion hits an electronic device, then it loses some energy to ionization while it traverses the device’s matter.
+Lose of the energy depends on heavy-ion and on the type of hit material.
 The ion’s lost energy is responsible for parasitic events in the lattice structure.
-To describe how the radiation particle lose energy in the matter we use quantity named Linear Energy Transfer (in short LET).
-LET is simply defined as a portion of lost energy per distance on which it happen:.
-Newton is not convenient unit to describe LET, first of all it is better to describe lost energy in eV, to be more specific in MeV, what will better corresponds with description of ionization radiation and its particles energy.
+To describe how the radiation particle loses energy in the matter we use quantity named Linear Energy Transfer (in short LET).
+LET is simply defined as a portion of lost energy per distance on which it happens :.
+Newton is not a convenient unit to describe LET, first of all, it is better to describe lost energy in eV, to be more specific in MeV, what will better correspond with the description of ionization radiation and the energy of its particles.
 Secondary, when we want to compare different LET levels on the same material it is more practical to use surface field under radiation rays and the mass of the material in which the particle lost its energy, thus helps to better describe radiation treatment during experiments on devices.
-We can express length of the partition path in the material using density as follows:
+We can express the length of the partition path in the material using density as follows:

 Because density is constant for the material we can eliminate it: